TypeStrong/ts-node/README.md

 * **--no-cache** Skip hitting the compiled JavaScript cache (also `process.env.TS_NODE_CACHE`)
 * **--cache-directory** Configure the TypeScript cache directory (also `process.env.TS_NODE_CACHE_DIRECTORY`)

-In addition, a `transformers` option may be used when programmatically starting ts-node to specify custom transformers.
+Additionally, the `transformers` option may be provided when programmatically registering `ts-node` to specify custom TypeScript transformers.

 ## License

 MIT